 - bacteraemia (presence of bacteria in the blood)

-In adults, pneumonia with bacteraemia accounts for 14% of cases of pneumonia in the community.
+In adults, pneumonia accounts for more than one-third of pneumonia in the community.

 In children, middle ear infection is a common complication.
-In fact pneumococcus is the main cause of middle ear infection in children, found in around 50% of cases.
-Although the least common presentation in children, pneumococcal meningitis (infection of the lining of the brain) is a serious complication, which is fatal in around 30% of cases.
+In fact pneumococcus is the main cause of middle ear infection in children, found in 28-55% of cases.
+Although the least common presentation in children, pneumococcal meningitis (infection of the lining of the brain) is a serious complication.

 Did you know that babies who get whooping cough usually get it from a family member?